rodolfoaugusto/live-stream/README.md

 - Company expanding to other regions.
 - Videos on-demand and live sports.

+# To-do
+1. Add WAF to CloudFront
+2. Add custom domain to CloudFront

 ## Infrastructure Architecture
 The infrastructure overview can be found at
 ![Infrastructure](assets/architecture.svg?raw=true)